Preparing students to serve Christ and His church through biblical, experiential, and practical ministry.

 Comprehensive Exam

-Each ThM student, matriculating in the program as of the fall semester of the 2013–14 academic year, must take a comprehensive examination at the end of the program.
+Each ThM student must take a comprehensive examination at the end of the program.
 This comprehensive exam will focus primarily on the student’s particular concentration.
 Deadlines for passing the comprehensive examination are stipulated in the academic calendar.
+Please contact the registrar for details of this exam.

 Thesis Requirements

-- What — a concise statement of the proposition.
-What does the thesis intend to accomplish? [approx. 250 words]
+• What — a concise statement of the proposition.
+What is the thesis (approx. 50 words)?
+What does the thesis intend to accomplish (approx. 500 words)?

-- Why — a statement of the problem/need.
-Why is the thesis necessary? [approx. 250 words]
+• Why — a statement of the problem/need.
+Why is the thesis necessary (approx. 500 words)?

-- How — a synopsis of the methodology that will be employed.
-How will the proposition/arguments made in the thesis be developed? [approx. 150 words]
+• How — a synopsis of the methodology that will be employed.
+How will the propositions/arguments made in the thesis be developed (approx. 500 words)?

-- Who — a working bibliography of relevant literature.
-Who will the thesis interact with?
-[Approx. 10 – 20 bibliographical references].
+• Who — a working bibliography of relevant literature.
+Who will the thesis interact with (approx. 20 – 30 bibliographical references)?

-- The academic dean will next bring this initial proposal to the entire faculty for consideration.
-If the initial proposal is accepted by the faculty, the registrar will be informed and the student will then be enrolled in the 6-credit thesis and be assigned a thesis advisor; in most cases this enrollment in the 6-credit thesis will occur in the student’s final semester.
+3. The ThM program director will convene a three-member jury to review the proposal; the jury may approve or decline the proposal with or without comment.
+If the initial proposal is accepted by the jury, the registrar and academic dean will be informed and the student will then be enrolled in the 6-credit thesis; the student will be assigned a thesis advisor by the academic dean in consultation with the jury.
+In most cases, this enrollment in the 6-credit thesis will occur in the student’s final semester.
 Financial obligations for enrollment in the thesis will be treated as enrollment in any other course.

-- The student must submit the 100–200 page thesis to his or her faculty advisor by the last Monday in September (for a December conferral of the degree) or by the first Monday in February (for a May graduation); at this time a second reader will be assigned.
+1. The student must submit the 100–200 page thesis to his or her faculty advisor by the last Monday in September (for a December conferral of the degree) or by the first Monday in February (for a May graduation).

-- The final copy (in electronic format – MS Word) must be presented to the registrar and head librarian no later than the last Monday in November (for a December conferral of the degree) or the first Monday in April (for a May graduation).
-This will allow time for the library staff to check for proper formatting (Turabian 9th ed.) and for any final corrections to be made.
-Be sure to read the guidelines for submitting theses to the librarian.
+2. The final copy must be presented to the registrar and head librarian no later than the last Monday in November (for a December conferral of the degree) or the first Monday in April (for a May graduation).

 Tuition and Fees